Along with the Strat and Les Paul, the Telecaster (simply known as the ‘Tele’) has helped to forge modern guitar-based

-- Price – High-quality telecaster pickups and tonewood for your dollar.
+- Price – Decent enough electronics and tonewood for your dollar.

 - Neck – The neck here is thin and nicely rounded, with mid-sized frets so that the average guitarist will find it comfortable to use.

-- Needs a set-up – It’s imported from China, so shipping can take its toll on the instrument by the time it arrives at your door.
-This thing will need a proper set up to get the tension and intonation right before you use it.
+- Probably needs a set-up – like most guitars, will need a proper set up to get the tension and intonation right before you use it.

 Fender Modern Player

 The Modern Player by Fender is currently selling for a slightly higher price than the Squier we mentioned above, but it’s still very affordable compared to the other models in our round-up.
 So, what exactly do you get for the money?

 There’s also a 5-way switching system and a coil-splitting toggle to select between them all.
 So, as you can imagine, this model is way more diverse in regards to tone compared to the Vintage Squier.